How Often Should You Train a Muscle Group?

 Recovery: Period of time where the muscles are growing and you are actually adapting to the workout.
 It’s the period of time where muscle protein synthesis is elevated, more on that later.

 Super-compensation: All of the gains you make as a result of the initial training stimulus.
 After you have fully recovered, your body has finished making adaptations to the initial stimulus.
-The adaptations are realised through an increase in performance above your baseline level.
+The adaptations are realized through an increase in performance above your baseline level.
 For you, this performance increase should be bigger, stronger muscles.

 Involution: Sometimes called de-training.
 It shows the gradual return to baseline levels after the super-compensation effect has occurred.